 Editing Courses and Classes Overview

-Editing courses are available for those who want to learn to edit written works, images and videos.
-Course offerings range from standalone courses to full undergraduate and graduate programs.
+Editing courses are available for those who want to learn the principles of developing and enhancing written works, images, and videos.
+Offerings range from standalone courses for personal enrichment to full undergraduate and graduate certificate and degree programs.

 List of Classes